DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 4. Design: A detailed design specification should be created based on the requirements gathered in the previous step.
 This design should include all aspects of the system, including user interfaces, database design, and system architecture.
 5. Quality Assurance: A quality assurance process should be put in place to ensure that the new IT system is of high quality and meets the required standards.
 This should include testing and validation of the system to ensure that it works as intended.
 6. Documentation: All aspects of the development process, including design decisions, testing results, and system specifications, should be documented.
 This will allow for future maintenance and updates to be carried out more easily.
-7. Training and Support: Training and support should be provided to all users of the new IT system to ensure that they are able to use it effectively.
+7. Training and Support: Training and support should be provided to all users of the new IT system to ensure that they can use it effectively.
 This should include user manuals and training sessions.
 8. Data Privacy and Security: The new IT system should be designed with data privacy and security in mind.
 Measures should be put in place to ensure that customer data is protected and that the system is secure from external threats.
 This may include encryption of sensitive data and regular security updates.

 ### Product-related general conditions